Journey With Us to the Year 2147

 A: Our biggest concern at the beginning was whether LibWizard could technically meet our vision for the online escape room.
 It turned out that LibWizard could indeed be used to create a solid escape room.
 However, to successfully utilize it, one needs to dive into LibWizard and understand its functionality, as well as its limitations.
 The next step is to develop a storyline or theme around which the escape room unfolds.
 When combined with enthusiasm and AI-powered image creation tools, we can create a rather unique and engaging product.
 I believe our online escape room can serve as inspiration for many, and I look forward to the opportunity to play similar games in the future myself.

 Thanks, Urban, for chatting with us about your awesome escape room and your experiences using LibWizard!
 And if you thought that was the only escape room Springy Users have done, think again!
 Librarians at Blinn College Library built escape rooms using LibGuides and LibWizard and presented about it in 2020.
-When Urban told us that he was inspired by Rachel Valentine's SpringyCamp 2020 presentation, we wanted to take this opportunity to check in with Rachel and ask her a few questions.
+When Urban told us that he was inspired by Rachel Valentine's SpringyCamp 2020 presentation (note: recording has been archived), we wanted to take this opportunity to check in with Rachel and ask her a few questions.

 Catching Up with Rachel Valentine